Natural Areas: Cowles Bog

-Cowles Bog is a National Natural Landmark with historical significance as well as being a great place to hike and explore.
+A favorite destination, this National Natural Landmark has historical significance on top of being a great place to hike and explore.
 The name honors Dr. Henry Cowles (pronounced Coles) of the University of Chicago; his field work in this area was important in the development of the science of ecology.

 The western path away from the beach is not terribly obvious; look for footprints at a break in the dune.
 After climbing up from the beach, you will top the dune and descend somewhat, traversing again the same savanna-like habitat that you walked through on your way to the beach.
 In the process, youíll top several smaller rises.
 An immense steelworks is occasionally visible just to the west.

-Itís possible and sometimes interesting to return to the south trail head and then, if youíve parked your vehicle at the north lot, walk along Mineral Springs Road back to your car.
-I prefer to turn left in the south-central portion of the preserve, and return via the path I entered on.
+Itís possible and sometimes interesting to return to the south trail head and then, if youíve parked your vehicle at the north lot, walk along Mineral Springs Road back to your car (see sketch, opposite).
+I prefer to turn left in the south-central portion of the preserve and return via the path I entered on.
 The return trip offers a different perspective, and often reveals things initially unseen.

 Porter County.
-From the intersection of US 12 and IN 49, go west 1.4 miles on US 12 to Mineral Springs Rd, then north 0.7 miles, turning right onto a one lane dirt road just before the guard shack.
-Park in the lot at the end of the lane.
+From US 12 X IN 49, west 1.4 miles on US 12 to Mineral Springs Rd, then north 0.7 miles, then right onto a dirt lane just before the guard shack.
+Park at the end of the lane.

 Nearby Natural Areas